Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Results

 \subsection{Discussion and Comparison to Other Forms of Attention}

-As shown in the first and second rows of Table \ref{SRRESULTS}, CNN models plus general forms of attention such as self-attention \cite{bian2019self} and soft-attention \cite{okabe_attentive_2018} do not perform as well as our FEFA model integrated into similar backbone networks.
-Our approach shows a clear enhancement performance over the classical attention mechanisms as such attention models attend to parts of the latent representation that correspond to large areas in the input utterance spectrogram.
-Hence they fail to focus on very small frequency-level features that are often crucial in speech-related tasks.
+As shown in Table \ref{tab:resultsSR}, CNN models plus general forms of attention such as self-attention and soft-attention are outperformed by FEFA integrated into similar backbone networks.
+Our approach shows a clear performance enhancement over the classical attention mechanisms as such attention models only attend to parts of the \textit{latent representation} that correspond to large areas in the input utterance spectrogram.
+Hence they fail to focus on very small yet salient frequency-level features that are often crucial in speech-related tasks.

-While a number of attempts have been made to achieve different levels of granularity with attention mechanisms, existing attention models do not achieve a fine-grained solution.
-The \textit{area attention} model proposed in \cite{li2019area} achieves varying degrees of granularity by creating different combinations of neighboring information items.
-However, the information items used in the combinations are embeddings already extracted by the DNN model, limiting the level of granularity based on the resolution of the latent representation achieved by the DNN.